 Alright!
 This lab is very important.
 I'm going to teach you how to approach all labs...and really everything in coding.
 That's a huge statement, but programming is actually fairly simple if you follow this process.

-nodejs index.js in your terminal.
-You should get something like this:
+node index.js in your terminal.
+You should get something

 Look familiar?
 Open up the